+If original credentials are issued in a language other than English, applicants must provide the original language transcripts as well as an official and literal translation.
 Photocopied documents certified by a notary public are not official.
-For more information regarding official academic credentials see students.asu.edu/graduate.
-For additional information regarding official international academic credentials see students.asu.edu/graduate/apply.
+For more information regarding official academic credentials see admission.asu.edu/apply/transcripts.
+For additional information regarding official international academic credentials see admission.asu.edu/apply/transcripts.